 One of the most intriguing and peaceful ones to visit is the Järvselja Ancient Forest in southern Estonia.
 This sacred spot has aged throughout the years with minimal human contact.
 There’s even a 360-year old Kuningamänd pine tree to see!

 A protected area of Estonia just south of Võru, Haanja Nature Park encompasses 105 square miles of arguably some of the best scenery in the country.

 You’ll come across more thick forests, glittering lakes, and rivers during your time in the park.
-Go hiking in the summer or cross country skiing in the winter, this park is stunning at any time of the year.
+Go hiking in the summer or cross country skiing in the winter (Estonia can actually be a great winter destination in Europe), this park is stunning at any time of the year.